RachelMatlis/FacebookDesktopApp/README.md

 <h3>2.
 Most liked pictures: </h3>
 The feature reveals to the user up to 6 pictures that received the highest number of likes out of all the pictures that the user has ever uploaded to Facebook.<br>
-in addition, the user can select one of the pictures and update it as a new profile picture or cover picture.
+In addition, the user can select one of the pictures and update it as a new profile picture or cover picture.